cyunis/NumberGame/README.md

 # QT Number Guessing Game

 These notes are written to run the QT Demo for filming.
+These should all be downloaded onto QTPC for the demo to work correctly.

 ## Dependencies